dvv/underscore-data/README-schema.md

         creditcardinfo: User.properties.creditcardinfo
         # ...

-The `veto` attribute is a hash of three boolean keys: `add`, `update`, 'get` representing the type of operation for which validation is performed.
+The `veto` attribute is a boolean, or a hash of four boolean keys: `add`, `update`, `get`, `query` representing the type of operation for which validation is performed.
 The usage pattern is as follows:

 * to validate INPUT when adding new User record: